Evangelicalism in One Sentence

 We learn from the Gospel that as all have sinned, so all who do not receive Christ will be judged according to their just deserts as measured by God’s holy law, and face eternal retributive punishment.

-Christians are commanded to love each other despite differences of race, gender, privilege, and social, political, and economic background (John 13:34-35; Gal.
+UNITY IN THE GOSPELChristians are commanded to love each other despite differences of race, gender, privilege, and social, political, and economic background (John 13:34-35; Gal.
 3:28-29), and to be of one mind wherever possible (John 17:20-21; Phil.
 2:2; Rom.
 14:1-15:13).
 We know that divisions among Christians hinder our witness in the world, and we desire greater mutual understanding and truth-speaking in love.
 We know too that as trustees of God’s revealed truth we cannot embrace any form of doctrinal indifferentism, or relativism, or pluralism by which God’s truth is sacrificed for a false peace.

 Doctrinal disagreements call for debate.
 Dialogue for mutual understanding and, if possible, narrowing of the differences is valuable, doubly so when the avowed goal is unity in primary things, with liberty in secondary things, and charity in all things.